d12frosted/elpa-mirror/melpa/taskpaper-mode-readme.txt

 TaskPaper mode is implemented on top of Outline mode.
 Visibility cycling and structure editing help to work with the outline structure.
-Special commands also provided for tags manipulation, sorting, querying, refiling, and archiving of items.
+Special commands also provided for outline-aware filtering, tags manipulation, sorting, refiling, and archiving of items.